-Budgeted cost: £76123
+Budgeted cost: £75,124

 Activity Evidence that supports this approach Challenge number(s) addressed Teaching of phonics in small daily targeted groups using Read, Write, Inc. Additional targeted 1-2- 1 phonics support As phonics is the key to reading and reading is the key to learning, this approach is recognised to support early reading and those struggling with reading.
-1, 2 and 5 Additional adults in classrooms where there are the highest numbers of Pupil Premium Pupils.
-EEF report Best Use of TAs 1, 2, 3, 4 and 5 High quality Vocabulary used across the curriculum-use of Alex Quigley's recommendations Education Endowment Fund has published reports looking at vocabulary and say, 'Use a wide range of explicit and implicit approaches including planning the teaching of vocabulary, 1,2 and 5 modelling and extending children's language and thinking during interactions and activities such as shared reading.'
+1 and 2 Additional adults in classrooms where there are the highest numbers of Pupil Premium Pupils.
+EEF report Best Use of TAs 1, 2, 3 and 4

+High quality Vocabulary used across the curriculum - use of Alex Quigley's recommendations.
+Education Endowment Fund has published reports looking at vocabulary and say, 'Use a wide range of explicit and implicit approaches including planning the teaching of vocabulary, 1 and 2 modelling and extending children's language and thinking during interactions and activities such as shared reading.'
 Effective use of PIXL resources and assessment to support assessment for learning in core subjects.
-EEF mastery learning report 1,2,3 and 5 Targeted teaching groups for Year 6 including higher achievers and key marginal groups EEF mastery learning report 1, 2, 3 and 5 Small group/tutoring support in year 5 EEF COVID Recovery Document 1,2, and 3
+EEF mastery learning report 1, 2 and 3 Targeted teaching groups for Year 6 including higher achievers and key marginal groups EEF mastery learning report 1, 2 and 3